aleSheng/sdchat/README.md

 # Stable Diffusion Chat

-SD Chat is a helper app for stable diffusion and ChatGPT.
+SD Chat is a helper app for stable diffusion and LLM on your own computer.
 It's created from Tauri + Next.js Template.

 ## 注意事项